 The best thing about Chelsea at present is that things can only get better.
 Roman Abramovich will undoubtedly back his manager with all the funds he needs to make any number of strong signings that are required to not only remain competitive with a number of rivals who are likely to spend huge sums of money this summer but also maintain Chelsea’s position as the team to beat next season.
 Conte deserves to be backed to the hilt after N’Golo Kante, David Luiz and Marcos Alonso proved to be big hits, and although Michy Batshuayi has struggled to hit the same heights, it was his goal at the Hawthorns that secured the title for Chelsea in a 1-0 win against West Brom.

 Time will tell as to who Conte will identify as his prime targets, but with his team potentially competing on up to four fronts during the 2017/2018 campaign, it is essential that Chelsea strengthens in terms of quantity and quality.
-Big name arrivals at the Bridge would certainly encourage fans to check out Bookmaker Ratings for the best place to back Chelsea to retain the title for the first time since Mourinho was in charge between 2005 and 2006, and with the likes of Marco Verratti, Jack Butland and Romelu Lukaku amongst the names linked with a move to the Bridge this summer, it promises to be a very exciting summer of activity.
+Big name arrivals at the Bridge would certainly encourage fans, and with the likes of Marco Verratti, Jack Butland and Romelu Lukaku amongst the names linked with a move to the Bridge this summer, it promises to be a very exciting summer of activity.